prahladyeri/prahladyeri.github.io/_posts/2017-06-25-flask-recipe-restful-crud-using-sqlalchemy.md

 	import models
 	from models import engine, dbsession

-Now, the only thing that remains to be done is the plumbing the `HTTP`{.highlighter-rouge} methods to their respective database operations.
+Now, the only thing that remains to be done is the plumbing the `HTTP` methods to their respective database operations.
 You can either create a separate view function for each one or use a single one for all of them.
 In this example, I’m using a single function for simplicity.

 	@app.route("/<table_name>", methods=["POST", "PUT", "DELETE", "FETCH"])
 	def fetch(table_name):